MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-helidon-java-app-with-maven-plugin.md

    ![Find the URL for your web app in Azure portal App Services](./media/helidon/Azure-Portal-AppService-Overview.png)

 Verify that the deployment was successful by using the same cURL command as before(`/data/hello`), using your web app URL from the Portal instead of `localhost`.
 You should see the following message displayed: **Hello World**

-## Clean up resources
+## Clean up Resources

 When the Azure resources are no longer needed, clean up the resources you deployed by deleting the resource group.

-- From the Azure portal, select Resource group from the left menu.
+* From the Azure portal, select Resource group from the left menu.
-- Enter **microprofile** in the **Filter by name** field, the resource group created in this tutorial should have this prefix.
+* Enter **microprofile** in the **Filter by name** field, the resource group created in this tutorial should have this prefix.
-- Select the resource group created in this tutorial.
+* Select the resource group created in this tutorial.
-- Select Delete resource group from the top menu.
+* Select Delete resource group from the top menu.

 ## Next steps